First Trimester

 Second Trimester

-The nausea, exhaustion, and cautious anxiety of the first trimester are behind you.
-Here is what the second trimester usually looks like and what is coming next.
+The nausea, exhaustion, and anxiety of the first trimester are behind you.
+Here's what the second trimester usually looks like and what's coming next.

 If the last several weeks felt like a blur of nausea, exhaustion, and quietly holding your breath — you made it through.
 The first trimester, with its secrecy and physical misery and cautious anxiety, is behind you now.